Skip to main content Skip to home page

 • The Facts about Endometriosis

-Daniel Griffin, MD, The Women's Hospital
+Daniel Griffin, MD, Boston IVF at The Women's Hospital

 Endometriosis is a common condition in which part of the uterine lining or glands are located outside of the uterus.
 Typically the glandular tissue is located in the pelvis and abdomen.
 The most common symptoms of endometriosis are painful menstrual cycles, pain with intercourse, infertility or an ovarian mass.
 Learn about the most common treatments for Endometriosis.